leomotors/dotfiles/README.md

 idk why but I'm gonna do it too

-dotfiles of my system, *Clone or Fork not recommended*
+dotfiles of my system, _Clone or Fork not recommended_

-## My System
+## My Main System : Ubuntu

 **Host OS**: Windows 11 21H2

 **Linux OS**: Ubuntu 20.04.3 LTS

 **Terminal**: Windows Terminal

+This is my main System for Programming

 ### wslfetch